VarunG-glitch/Virtual-KeyAnalyzer/README.md

 # Virtual-KeyAnalyzer
 I am including 2 python scripts for analysis of keyboard activities along with virtual keyboard activities which will remove the myth that virtual keyboard cannot be traced.
+Basically this will log the keyboard activities and for virtual keyboard it will take a screenshot of the particular area this way we can gather all the information regarding the sensitive information like passwords.